influx6/haiku-deprecated/readme.md

 # Haiku
 [![GoDoc](http://img.shields.io/badge/go-documentation-blue.svg?style=flat-square)](http://godoc.org/github.com/influx6/haiku)

-Haiku is a view rendering framework(the V in MVC), built to render on the browser or server with little code changes as possible.
+Haiku is a view rendering framework(the V in MVC), built to render as fast as possible.
 Built on the solid foundation that [Gopherjs](https://github.com/gopherjs/gopherjs) provides.
-Haiku combines a virtual diffing system to ensure the minimum work done in updating rendered elements and allows the freedom to decide how your data gets into the view.
+Haiku combines a virtual DOM rendering system to ensure the minimum work done in updating rendered elements whilst still allowing the freedom to decide how your elements are built and viewed.

 ## Install